 The History of the Taste of Lincoln Avenue

 The Taste of Lincoln Avenue is Wrightwood Neighbors Association’s annual fundraiser.
 The Taste began in 1984, as a way to help fund the neighborhood association, and to provide financial support for our local schools and organizations through grants.
 It began with crowds of 10,000 attendees, and has now grown to more than 50,000 visitors for the two-day event.

 The Taste is always held on the last weekend in July, both Saturday and Sunday.
-Located on Lincoln Avenue between Fullerton and Wrightwood, the event includes food and craft vendors, five entertainment stages, and a great Kids’ Carnival Area.
+Located on Lincoln Avenue between Fullerton and Wrightwood, the event includes food and craft vendors, live entertainment stages, and a fun Kids’ Carnival Area.

 Where Do The Gate Donations Go?